Blackstar (album): Commercial performance

 Blackstar was already on course to debut at number one on the UK Albums Chart prior to the announcement of Bowie's death on 10 January 2016, according to the Official Charts Company.
 The album debuted at number one after selling 146,000 copies in the first week (a week that saw four other Bowie albums in the Top 10 and a further seven in the Top 40, the latter equalling Elvis Presley's chart record) and became his tenth number one album in the UK.
 The album remained three weeks at number one, falling to number two behind another Bowie album, the compilation Best of Bowie (2002), which became the first-ever album to get to number one in the UK because of streaming.
 As of January 2018, the album has sold 446,000 copies in the United Kingdom.
 Bowie was the biggest-selling vinyl artist of 2016 in the UK, with five albums in the vinyl Top 30, including Blackstar as the number one vinyl album of the year.
 It sold twice as many copies as the previous year's winner, Adele's 25.

-In the US, the album debuted at number one on the US Billboard 200 chart, moving 181,000 copies in its first week.
+In the US, the album debuted at number one on the Billboard 200 chart dating 30 January 2016, moving 181,000 copies in its first week.
 Its number one debut was previously anticipated by Billboard, though its total sales exceeded expectations by 51,000 copies.
 The album topped the iTunes chart following Bowie's death, with Best of Bowie placing second.
 It was Bowie's first number one in the US and best weekly sales figure.
 It was the 14th best-selling album in the US in 2016, with 448,000 copies sold that year.
 Within days of the album's release, the online retailer Amazon temporarily sold out of both the CD and LP editions.
 After news of his death, some music stores in both the US and UK sold out of copies.

 Blackstar also peaked at number one in 24 countries, number two in Greece and Mexico, number four in Hungary, and number five in Japan.
 It has since been certified Gold in Germany, New Zealand, Portugal, Spain, Sweden and the US, certified Platinum in Australia, Austria, Belgium, Canada, Denmark, France, Italy, Poland, Switzerland and the UK, and 2× Platinum in the Netherlands.
 According to the International Federation of the Phonographic Industry (IFPI), it was the fifth best-selling album of the year, worldwide.
 As of April 2017, Blackstar has sold more than 1,900,000 copies.
 It was also the eighth best-selling vinyl release between 2015 and 2025.